 Since you’ll be outdoors and the weather should (hopefully) be nice, some cocktails or mocktails are a good way to celebrate.
 Check out these fun cocktail and mocktail ideas to help you get started.

 Indoor Hybrid Baby Shower

 Worried about the weather?
 An indoor event is a good idea, as you won’t have to worry about rain, wind, or cool temperatures.
 Plus, it can actually be pretty easy to host a cozy, hybrid shower indoors — you just need to plan for it.

 Make sure that the laptop or camera you’re using is set up in a way that your virtual guests can see the entire space.
 You want them to be able to check out the decorations and interact with in-person guests and the mother-to-be.

 When you pick out your venue, walk around and imagine what you will need for that day.
 Where will the camera be?
 Will you need speakers?
+Are there wall outlets to plug everything in?
 Where can you set up decorations and centerpieces?

 How to Do a Virtual and In-Person Shower on the Same Day!

 There are a few ways to approach your hybrid shower with virtual and in-person guests attending on the same day.

 You can do this by having a Zoom call before the in-person party starts, letting the online guests see the decor, play games, and talk with the new parents.